 Why not put these interests together and pursue a degree in international law?"
 Heidi decided.

 The highly ranked international law program drew Heidi to McGeorge, but the campus itself was also attractive to her.
 "All the other schools I visited were just a building with a few floors.
 I loved that McGeorge had a big open campus," says Heidi.

 Heidi says that the professors at McGeorge have been amazing.
 "I have learned so much from them, not only about the subject they were teaching, but also about how to be a confident and professional attorney," she says.

-Heidi is working toward the certificate in international legal studies, and after graduation she hopes to work for the federal government, though she says she's still open to other career paths.
+Heidi earned the certificate in international legal studies, and after graduation she hopes to work for the federal government, though she says she's still open to other career paths.
 No matter what, she says, "My main aspiration is to help underprivileged families and people who lack the resources to gain access to the justice system."